sequana/sequana_pipetools/README.rst

     place including pipetools (this library).

 .. figure:: https://raw.githubusercontent.com/sequana/sequana_pipetools/master/doc/old.png
-    :scale: 45%
+    :scale: 40%

     **Figure 2** v0.8 of Sequana moved the Snakemake pipelines in indepdendent repositories.
 A `cookie cutter <https://github.com/sequana/sequana_pipeline_template>`_
     ease the creation of scuh pipelines

 .. figure:: https://raw.githubusercontent.com/sequana/sequana_pipetools/master/doc/new.png
-    :width: 25%
+    :scale: 40%

-    **Figure** New Sequana framework.
+    **Figure 3** New Sequana framework.
 The library itself with the core, the bioinformatics tools is now independent of the pipelines.
 Besides, the pipetools library provide common tools to all pipelines to help in their creation/management.
 For instance, common parser for options.